Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 5. Run `nvm use 6.9.5`

 ### Dependencies
-**NPM** is distributed with Node.js - which means that when you download Node.js https://nodejs.org/en/download/package-manager, you automatically get npm installed on your computer.
+**NPM** is distributed with Node.js - which means that when you download [Node](https://nodejs.org/en/download/package-manager), you automatically get NPM installed on your computer as well.

 ### Install Curl executable (If you don't have it already)
 **Curl** allows us to download The Arron Sheet https://github.com/shdwjk/TheAaronSheet, instead of maintaining our own copy.